symfony/symfony-docs/book/page_creation.rst

 If you're returning HTML from your controller, you'll probably want to render a template.
-Fortunately, Symfony comes with Twig: a templating language that's easy to learn, powerful and fun to use.
+Fortunately, Symfony comes with Twig: a templating language that's easy, powerful and actually quite fun.

 So far, ``LuckyController`` doesn't extend any base class.
-In order to use Twig - or many other tools in Symfony - you'll need to extend Symfony's base :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller` class::
+The easiest way to use Twig - or many other tools in Symfony - is to extend Symfony's base :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller` class::

     // src/AppBundle/Controller/LuckyController.php